Table of Contents

 Be respectful when bartering and have fun with it; Usually, in the end, you’re only arguing over getting a couple more dollars off, just let it go!
 There’s a good chance you earn a much higher wage than they do. (but that’s not to say let them rip you off, just be reasonable)

 Explore outside of Kuta/Legian/Seminyak areas; Even if it involves a long car ride it’ll be worth it.
-Especially if you’re after amazing beaches.
+Especially if you’re after amazing beaches or rice terraces.

 Don’t drink the tap water; A little bit on your toothbrush won’t hurt but much more could upset your tummy & give you diarrhea.
 I’m sure nobody has time for that!

-If you want to see the monkeys at Ubud or Uluwatu, hold onto your valuables; These monkeys are little smart asses and will grab whatever they can haha.
+If you want to see the monkeys at Ubud or Uluwatu, hold onto your valuables; These monkeys are savages and will grab whatever they can.

 Travel around Bali with a driver?